100+ TRAVEL APPS FOR WAYFARERS

 An Echidna as found on Flinders Ranges

-Driving out of Wilsons Creek the remains of abandoned mines appear.
-Hills of red dirt and rocks in piles as far as the eye can see have altered the terrain here.
+Driving out of Wilsons Creek the remains of abandoned mines begin to appear.
+Hills of red dirt and rocks in piles as far as the eye can see have altered the terrain of the Red Center ever so slightly.
 South Australia is the only state that doesn’t require disturbed land to be made whole again.
-All that’s left are gaping square cut outs in the land.
-Rock formations are Stoney silhouettes of larger piles of heavy rocks against the mountainous hills.
-Drifting in and out of sleep on the bumpy roadway I dread the impending swag camping experience before me when I’m woken by the thud of the side door of the bus being flung open.
+All that’s left are gaping square cutouts in the land as a result.

 To be continued…